jkursula/PWP/README.md

 *pytest --cov-report term-missing --cov=budgethub*

 This will run both database and API test simultaneously and also provide with covariance report with score of 97/100

+# Client

+Use your favourite browser and navigate to http://127.0.0.1:5000/admin/ **while the API server is running''